Neunerlei/docker-images/docs/php-nginx.md

 A common challenge in Docker is that environment variables set during an entrypoint's execution are not automatically available to subsequent `docker exec` sessions or different shell environments.
 This image solves this problem with a "bash wrapper."

 During the build process, the original `/bin/bash` is moved to `/bin/_bash`, and a new `/bin/bash` script is put in its place.
 This wrapper does one simple thing: before executing the real bash, it sources the file at `/etc/container-vars.sh`, which is generated by the entrypoint and contains all exported variables.
 The `/bin/sh` shell is also symlinked to this wrapper.

+> The PHP CLI has a similar mechanism.
+The `/usr/local/bin/php` binary is moved to `/usr/local/bin/_php`, and a wrapper script is placed at `/usr/local/bin/php` that uses the above bash wrapper to execute PHP with the correct environment.

 **Implications for You:**